-Let's revisit some of the natural and effective finishes we have used for centuries before the days of chemical finishes.
+Let's revisit some of the natural and effective finishes we have used for centuries as well as some of the new zero-VOC options.

 1. Wood Finishes